devmdrd/ecart/README.md

 │── package-lock.json # Lockfile for npm dependencies
 │── server.js         # Main server file
 ```

-## 🤝 Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository
-2. Create a new branch (`feature-branch`)
-3. Commit your changes
-4. Push to your fork
-5. Submit a pull request

 ## 📞 Contact
 For any inquiries or support, reach out to [Muhammed Rashid](mailto:muhammedrashid@gmail.com).